Multilingualism in Laravel 11: How to create a multilingual application in Laravel 11 using i18n and localization?

 Create LanguageController: Create a new controller named

-and add the following code to it:namespace App\Http\Controllers; use Illuminate\Http\Request; use Illuminate\Support\Facades\App; class LanguageController extends Controller { public function changeLanguage(Request $request) { App::setLocale($request->locale); return redirect()->back(); } }
+LanguageControllerand add the following code to it:namespace App\Http\Controllers; use Illuminate\Http\Request; use Illuminate\Support\Facades\App; class LanguageController extends Controller { public function changeLanguage(Request $request) { App::setLocale($request->locale); return redirect()->back(); } } -

 Create views for language switching: Create views for language switching in your